MBilalQureshi/versus-drf-m5/README.md

 - [Favicon](https://favicon.io/) is used to create the favicon.
 - [Responsinator](http://www.responsinator.com/) is used to verify the responsiveness of the website on different devices.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) is used for overall development and bug locating/fixing, including testing responsiveness, performance, and confirming the webpage's accessibility using lighthouse.
-- [Font Awesome](https://fontawesome.com/) is used for icons used all over the project.
+- [Font Awesome](https://fontawesome.com/) is used for icons all over the project.
 - [Grammerly](https://app.grammarly.com/) is used to proofread the README.md and testing.md.
 - [Gunicorn](https://gunicorn.org/) is a Python WSGI HTTP Server for our project.
+This helps to run project on Heroku.
-- [freeformatter](https://www.freeformatter.com/) is used to format html.
+- [Prettier](https://prettier.io/) is used to format react code.

 ## Deployment